acidanthera/BrcmPatchRAM/README.md

 ```
  * Using a plist editor create a new firmware key under the *BcmFirmwareStore/Firmwares* dictionary.

-  Note that the version number displayed in OS X is the last number in the file name (1457 in our sample) + 4096.
+  Note that the version number displayed in macOS is the last number in the file name (1457 in our sample) + 4096.

-  So in this case the firmware version in OS X would be: "*c14 v5553*".
+  So in this case the firmware version in macOS would be: "*c14 v5553*".

  * After configuring a key under *BcmFirmwareStore/Firmwares*, add your device ID as a new device for BrcmPatchRAM.